CMSgov/ab2d-website/tutorial-postman-swagger.md

                 <p>Click on the <strong>Download</strong> menu in swagger.
 Select the <strong>GET
                         /api/v2/fhir/Job/{jobUuid}/file/{filename}</strong>
                     endpoint to download a file.
-You can request compressed data files and speed up your download times by including the optional “Accept-Encoding: gzip” header in your command.</p>
+You can speed up download times by requesting compressed files in gzip format with the optional `Accept-Encoding: gzip` header in your command.
+Afterward, decompress (unzip) the gzip files into NDJSON format.</p>

                 <p> Click <strong>Try it out</strong>.
 Enter the Job ID of the job you
                     created and the file name returned in the status, then press the <strong>Execute</strong> big blue bar.</p>